marine-predators-group/cams-nb/drafts/2019-12-03-Data-Wrangling---Renaming,-Splitting,-and-Feature-Counts-of-Updated-Pgenerosa_v074-GenSAS-Merged-GFF.md

 ---
 In the final GFF from our [GenSAS Pgenerosa_v074.a4 annotation ](https://robertslab.github.io/sams-notebook/2019/09/28/Genome-Annotation-Pgenerosa_v074-a4-Using-GenSAS.html), we noticed that there were no repeat motifs/sequences identified on Scaffold 01.
 The remaining scaffolds all had repeat motifs present on them, so something seemed amiss (see this [GitHub Issue for more info](https://github.com/RobertsLab/resources/issues/788)).

-I ended up contacting GenSAS and it turned out there was a bug on their end that led to this:
+I ended up contacting GenSAS and it turned out there was a bug on their end that led to this issue:

 >Taein Lee